 Agents and author representatives are encouraged to submit if they have the authors’ consent.
 Please let the authors know that their names have been submitted for consideration.

 Preference is given to books released either in hardback or paperback in 2020 and up to March 2021.
 Books must be available for sale by March 16, 2021, in order to be considered for the 2021 Festival.
 Books published only as e-books will not be considered.

 Book or ARC submissions

 A submission will not be considered unless we have received two copies of the book or advanced reader’s copy (ARC), or digital ARCs or galleys, by the October 1 deadline.
 If ARCs will not be available until after the October 1 deadline, you MUST note that in the Comments box and let us know when it will be available.
 If you prefer to submit digital ARCs, please include access details in the Comments field of your submission.
 Books only published as e-books will not be considered.
+We cannot accept Kindle-only e-books as submissions.
 We cannot return books.
 Submissions not accepted for inclusion in the Festival will be donated to the local library.

 If you wish to submit more than one title for an author, please provide details about the second title in the comments field.
 Please do not submit multiple forms for the same author, even if the books are in different genres and published by different publishers.
 Provide the necessary details in comments.